In this post I’m sharing helpful design rules on how to arrange furniture in a small living room.

 Here is a beautiful small living room with furniture sized to fit it.
 Also this room is beautifully edited and isn’t stuffed with a lot of furniture.
 There is a sofa with ottoman, coffee table and chair – that’s it!

-Do you need help with furniture layout, room design, selecting furniture or choosing paint colors?
+Need help with furniture layout, choosing paint colors, room design, selecting furniture or updating your home?